noudess/docs-main/First-Time-Running-A-Server.md

 ## What can I do once I'm a GM?

-For a list of commands you can use once you've elevated an account to GM status, see [[In Game Command Reference (Mostly GM's)]].
+For a list of commands you can use once you've elevated an account to GM status, see [[In Game Command Reference]].
 This reference can also be found in the table of contents on the right under Reference Lists.